Click on button above to view AL Watches/Warnings/Special Wx Statements.

 TUESDAY

-Mostly sunny in the morning, then partly cloudy with a chance of showers and thunderstorms in the afternoon.
-Highs in the mid 90s.
-Temperature falling into the in the upper 80s in the afternoon.
-Light and variable winds.
+Mostly cloudy.
+A slight chance of showers in the morning, then a chance of showers and thunderstorms in the afternoon.
+Highs in the mid 80s.
 Chance of rain 40 percent.
-Heat index readings 105 to 106 in the afternoon.

 TUESDAY NIGHT